brown-studios/minuet/docs/user-guide.md

 ### Enable or disable WiFi

-Hold `in/out` for 5 seconds to toggle WiFi on or off.
+Hold `on/off` and `down` together for 5 seconds to toggle WiFi on or off.
 By default, WiFi is enabled.

 When WiFi is enabled, Minuet confirms with two quick tones followed by a long high tone.